International Paralympic Committee Website

 The swimmer usually is then asked to perform a water test overseen by a certified technical classifier, who is primarily watching for movements in the water that verify the classification decision arrived at through the Bench Test, including observation of body position, stroke execution, turning and starting.

 In order to be assigned a visual disability classification, athletes with visual impairment must simply provide the results of an opthamological examination.

 The S14 classification is for those swimmers deemed to have some form of intellectual disability, which must be supported by documentation from several experts, including but not limited to educators and/or psychologists.
-The S14 disability class has not been officially recognized by the IPC since 2000, but Swim Ontario continues to provide program opportunities for these athletes in the hope that eventually they will gain reinstatement into IPC-sanctioned events.

 To be classified swimmers or their coaches must contact Swim Ontario for the next available classification opportunity, which usually occur twice per year.